Ashley Pratt is a mixed Civil/Commercial practitioner.

 Ashley’s practice has developed very quickly and has been involved in cases usually the preserve of those of greater call.
-He can comfortably deal with and is regularly instructed in high value personal injury, clinical negligence, and commercial matters.
+He can comfortably deals with and is regularly instructed in high value medical and commercial matters.

 The majority of Ashley’s work concerns high value multi-track cases and he has been involved in many recent cases led and alone where the value of the claim(s) far exceed £1m.